jordanvillacorta/Documentation/README.md

 Learning about CSS Color within Module 2.
 -- https://www.w3.org/TR/css-color-3/#html4

-Great learning resource for Intermediate CSS on Codecademy.
+Great learning resource for Intermediate CSS on Codecademy - should come back to this!
 -- https://www.codecademy.com/learn/learn-css

 Learning about jQuery and using resource from freeCodeCamp.